Match Strike Paper - Basic

 A NOTE ABOUT ADHESIVENESS

 The adhesive backing sticks well to paper surfaces, but customers tend to get mixed results with glass, metal, wood, or other surfaces.
-Start with a small quantity first, and be prepared to use additional glue if necessary, like Elmer's or Gorilla Glue.
+Start with a small quantity first, and be prepared to use additional adhesive like craft glue (any brand), glue dots, or double-sided tape.
 Try out samples before purchasing a large quantity.

 * Approximately 8" x 11"